 -Look after lysing: Look at your plate after lysing and collecting the sample.
 If cells are still present, lyse again with hot 1% SDS lysis buffer (95˚C).

--Don’t ice lysate samples that contain 1% SDS, they will forever be goopy.
+-Don’t ice lysate samples that contain 1% SDS, they will be goopy.
+If you made this mistake just heat and sonicate the samples again, the goop is gone!

 -Sonicate your sample in short intervals at low frequency.